-Employment: Mazars LLP (External Audit) – Large and Listed
+Employment: Deloitte LLP (External Audit) – Banking and Capital Markets

-Declaration of Interest/directorship: Director, Ginger Flame Limited; Treasurer, Kings College London; Chair, Rockingham Estate TRA
+Declaration of Interest/directorship: Trustee, The Chartered Certified Accountants Benevolent Fund (CCABF); Director, Ginger Flame Limited; Treasurer, Kings College London; Chair, Rockingham Estate TRA

-Biography: As an auditor at Mazars I lead teams whose role is to provide assurance to Shareholders that our clients present a true and fair view of their affairs.
+Biography: As an auditor at Deloitte our team provides assurance to shareholders that our clients present a true and fair view of their affairs.
 I hope to bring the same level of scrutiny to my position within the LEA.
-Prior to this I served as an auditor at Ernst and Young.
+Prior to this I served as an auditor at Mazars and Ernst and Young.
 During this time, I spent time working in Toronto and Melbourne returning to the UK taking up my role as KCLA Treasurer (2015 - onwards).
 I have worked on a number of FTSE 250, NYSE, SEHK and CAC 40 listed clients in financial services, oil and gas, and construction sectors.
-I have board level experience from serving as a trustee of the Kings College London Students Union (2012-2014), sitting on their Audit, Risk and Compliance committee and chairing their public facing subsidiary company.
+I have board level experience from serving as a trustee of the King's College London Students Union (2012-2014), sitting on their Audit, Risk and Compliance committee and chairing their public facing subsidiary company.
+In 2020 I joined the CCABF's board, the Benevolent Fund provides support to members and their dependents who are experiencing severe financial difficulties.
 I look forward to using my skills to help the LEA achieve its goals and contribute to the academic development of its pupils as education empowers individuals and strengthens its communities.